awillats/clinc/sketches_and_notation/discussion/limitations_future_work.md

         - could be accomplished with a graph search / "path tracing" approach
         - the result would be a nonlinear function of inputs $S$ and network parameters $\Theta$
           - this function would also depend on external disturbances in a more complicated way
-    - nodes being inhibited to 0 activity have 0 variance, and don't
+    - nodes being inhibited to 0 activity have 0 variance
       - sort of like a "half closed-loop intervention"
         - in that inhibitory inputs won't be propagated downstream, effectively severing inputs
         - but sufficiently excitatory inputs might push the system back above the 0 activity threshold